-Gangs choose the level of crime subject to the behavior of the community.25 For sufficiently high values of monitoring and punishments, gangs optimize by pushing the community to its limits of tolerance-on the cooperation/noncooperation boundary.
+Gangs choose the level of crime subject to the behavior of the community.
+For sufficiently high values of monitoring and punishments, gangs optimize by pushing the community to its limits of tolerance-on the cooperation/noncooperation boundary.
 Any higher level of crime would trigger the community's cooperation, resulting in expected penalties so great that crime would have a negative return.
 Any lower level of crime is suboptimal.
-Without the cooperation of the community, no penalties can be exacted on the gang, and additional crimes create benefits for the gang without imposing costs.26 Figure 7-3 illustrates how the level of crime is determined by the gang.
+Without the cooperation of the community, no penalties can be exacted on the gang, and additional crimes create benefits for the gang without imposing costs.